BitDegree (BDG) Hits Market Capitalization of $798,328.51

-BitDegree (CURRENCY:BDG) traded flat against the dollar during the 24 hour period ending at 21:00 PM Eastern on February 21st.
-In the last week, BitDegree has traded flat against the dollar.
-One BitDegree coin can now be bought for approximately $0.0021 or 0.00000003 BTC on popular exchanges.
-BitDegree has a total market cap of $798,328.51 and $432.00 worth of BitDegree was traded on exchanges in the last day.
+BitDegree (CURRENCY:BDG) traded flat against the US dollar during the one day period ending at 20:00 PM E.T. on February 23rd.
+During the last seven days, BitDegree has traded flat against the US dollar.
+One BitDegree coin can now be bought for about $0.0021 or 0.00000003 BTC on popular exchanges.
+BitDegree has a market cap of $798,328.51 and approximately $432.00 worth of BitDegree was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.